-Additional information and resources can be found at: wrightslaw.com or education.alaska.gov/tls.sped
+Additional information and resources can be found at: wrightslaw.com or the Alaska Special Education Handbook

 Know Your Rights!

 The first thing to understand is that if your child qualifies for special education services you have certain rights.
 These rights are guaranteed under federal law and protect children with disabilities, as well as you as a parent.
 Familiarizing yourself with your rights will help guide you and your family throughout the special education process.